 Wow, looking back on all of our different routines it's amazing how much things have changed over time!
 These days our routine includes the hair care basics, but with one big difference: We very often (although not always) wash hair with the style in.
 This is usually the case for times when Boo has been wearing a protective hairstyle for several weeks.
 The majority of dirt and build-up is usually on the scalp, not on the hair itself (because the hair has been nicely tucked away in cornrows or flat rope twists).
-We have found that taking the style out and then trying to cleanse the scalp was getting too complicated, for no other reason that Boo's hair is so long and often gets in the way.
-Washing with the style in allows us the opportunity to more easily clean the parts of the scalp that were most exposed to dirt and conditioning sprays throughout the weeks.
+I have found that taking the style out and then trying to cleanse the scalp was getting too complicated, for no other reason that Boo's hair is so long and often gets in the way.
+Washing with the style in gives me the opportunity to more easily clean the parts of the scalp that were most exposed to dirt and conditioning sprays throughout the weeks.

 Washing with a style in is very easy.
 The emphasis of cleansing is on the part lines, not on the rows of hair, itself.
 The steps outlined below will work both for a regular wash before detangling and styling, as well as a co-wash while keeping the style in.

 Boo had worn this style for almost four weeks, so it was necessary to make sure her scalp was cleaned well.
-We used a clarifying shampoo (Kinky-Curly Come Clean in this case) and applied it to the hands, and then gently to the part lines, using on the fingertips.
+I used a clarifying shampoo (Kinky-Curly Come Clean in this case) and applied it to the hands, and then gently to the part lines, using on the fingertips.
 The hair was gently massaged, making sure not to put too much stress on the new hairs growing in.
 The purpose of this is to clean the scalp of any product build-up and/or dirt so that the pores will not get clogged.

 The conditioner is then rinsed out completely, just like the shampoo.